-- If the gunk is still not removed then repeat the process again.
+- If the gunk is still not removed, then repeat the process.
 Finally, rinse the filter with hot water.

-The exhaust fan, stove hood, kitchen cabinets, and the stove top can also be cleaned by wiping them with a soft cloth soaked in a warm water and baking soda solution.
+The exhaust fan, stove hood, kitchen cabinets, and the stovetop can also be cleaned by wiping them with a soft cloth soaked in warm water and baking soda solution.

 If you do not have mineral oil, you can use vegetable oil in the same way.
 It also works as a safe, effective, and natural cleaner for getting rid of grease from almost any material including stainless steel and wood.

-However, you should still prefer to use mineral oil as the latter tends to become sticky and yellowish in color over a period of time.
+However, you should still prefer to use mineral oil as the latter tends to become sticky and yellowish over a period of time.